sFab534/sFab534/README.md

 ## Hi there 👋
 I'm a Transport and Logistics student at Gdańsk University of Technology.
-I specialize in transport data analysis, GIS, and machine learning applications, particularly in AIS signal processing.
+I specialize in transport data analysis, GIS, and machine learning applications, particularly in AIS processing.

 ### 🔧 Tech stack:
 - Python, Pandas, GeoPandas, Git